raibisch/ESP32_ABL/README.md

 ![Android-App](/pict/Screenshot_menu_android.png)

 Monitor and control your ABL-Wallbox with an WEB-Application and integrate it in your homeautomation software with simple REST-Interface (see example for DOMOTICZ below) with less than 10€.
+The user interface was designed very simply to enable switching between two charging currents (possible application: reduced charging current for operation with a PV system)
+With the WEB-API the state and consumption values of the Wallbox could be monitored and charge-current could be set from external Applications like Homeautomation-Software.

 Additional functions (Setup) in Web-Interface